Have you been burned/ injured by a defective battery? Call or email our Dallas battery explosion attorneys.

 Our Attorneys are Here to Help

-If you or someone you know has been injured by a defective e-cig battery, our compassionate and knowledgeable personal injury lawyers are here to help you.
-Any serious injury can be distressing, but we’re here to handle your claim while you focus on recovering.
+If you or someone you know has been injured by a defective vape or e-cig battery, our compassionate and knowledgeable personal injury lawyers are here to help you.
+Any serious or severe injury can be distressing, but we’re here to handle your claim while you focus on recovering.
 Our highly-experienced Dallas attorneys are aware of the complexities inherent in Texas product liability cases, and we strive to provide effective legal representation to all our clients.

 Our law firm can help conduct the investigations necessary to proving your claims, and will help seek the justice and compensation you deserve.
 Our Dallas lawyers have considerable experience with product liability cases, and handle all claims on a no-win no-fee basis.
 To discuss your case with us today, call us at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.